HelloZeroNet/Documentation/docs/en/site_development/zeroframe_api_reference.md

 ### fileDelete
-Delete a file
+Delete a file.

 Parameter        | Description
              --- | ---
 **inner_path**   | The file you want to delete

-**Return**: "ok" on success else the error message
+**Return**: `"ok"` on success, the error message otherwise.

 ---

 ### fileGet
-Get file content
+Get the contents of a file.

 Parameter               | Description
                     --- | ---